-When last we met Mr. Reidl, he was explaining why fiscal policy could have no impact on GDP because, well, because.
+When last we met Mr. Riedl, he was explaining why fiscal policy could have no impact on GDP because, well, because.
 That does not augur well for his abilities an economic analysis, and indeed we can easily poke holes into the argument that Wisconsin’s doing just great!

 First, let’s compare Wisconsin to its neighbor Minnesota (and the Nation).
 To paraphrase the President, “Sad!”

 Figure 1: Log private nonfarm payroll employment in US (black), Minnesota (blue), and Wisconsin (red), all normalized to 2011M01=0.
 Light green shading denotes data not yet benchmarked to QCEW data.
 Source: BLS and author’s calculations.

 Note that the apparent surge in Wisconsin private nonfarm payroll employment in recent months is based on establishment survey data, not yet benchmarked (see this post).
 This is relevant because, while the BLS establishment survey provides the most accurate indicator of employment on a monthly basis, the nonfarm series can still be substantially revised, and previous surges have been “revised away”, as discussed in this post.

 Second, let’s compare what Wisconsin private nonfarm employment looks like against a counterfactual based upon the historical correlation between US and Wisconsin log employment (nUS and n respectively).
 To do this, let’s estimate an error correction model over the 1994M01-2010M12 period (so up until just before the Walker administrations):

 (1) Δnt = -0.0036 – 0.036×nt-1 + 0.027×nUSt-1 – 0.178×ΔnUSt + one lag of first differences + ut